 While you may believe this robust team of marketing minds means your hotel can now operate as a marketing powerhouse, you’re in for a rude awakening.

 The truth is, with an extended team of disconnected marketing vendors, you’ll face even bigger challenges.

 Here are the dangers of hiring too many vendors to work on your hotel marketing:

-Even if you can manage to keep up with each vendor’s specific performance metrics and milestones, they cannot be held responsible if their work depends on another vendor’s actions.
+1) No Accountability Even if you can manage to keep up with each vendor’s specific performance metrics and milestones, they cannot be held responsible if their work depends on another vendor’s actions.
 And nothing will stop vendors from pointing fingers at each other when things go wrong.
 For example: your email vendor runs a campaign for Mother’s Day that relies on your hotel’s web design firm to quickly produce a killer landing page.
 The campaign fails to produce the desired results… so who is at fault, the email vendor or the web firm?